 This course is the culminating seminar devoted to analyzing and synthesizing knowledge and skills gained through the student's prior coursework in early childhood education.
-The seminar's requirements include: preparation of a final research and reflective paper that incorporates teaching philosophies, research, teaching, and learning practice and final presentation of the graduation portfolio.
+The seminar's requirements include: writing a teaching philosophy, preparation of a final research and reflective paper that incorporates teaching, research, and learning practice and final presentation of the graduation portfolio.

-Prerequisite(s): Completion of 21 credits in ECE; ACTs 34,114, & 151; health and tuberculosis reports 1 credit
+Prerequisite(s): Acts 34, 114, and 151 Clearances, health and tuberculosis reports, completion of 21 credits in ECE 1 credit

-Economics
+ECO - Economics